RichardBrown384/riscos-artworks-js/docs/blend-groups/README.md

 Each point in each path is labelled with its parametric distance along its respective curve.
 We use parametric distances rather than absolute distances because we currently assume for the moment that the algorithm !AWViewer uses, up to given tolerances, is independent of scale.
-In any case, the arc length of the first source segment is greater than the length of the first target segment.
+In either case, the arc length of the first source segment is greater than the length of the first target segment.

 The first thing to note that the parametric distances on the source paths have not changed significantly.